Explore Categories

 3. Record a sales invoice after post-dated receipt voucher.

-1. Record a post-dated receipt voucher to add credit limit for the party.
+1. Record a post-dated receipt voucher.

-Press Ctrl+T (Post Dated) to mark a voucher as Post-Dated in the voucher creation mode.
+Note: Press Ctrl+T (Post Dated) to mark a voucher as Post-Dated in the voucher creation mode.

 2. Record a sales transaction for the excess amount.
 The message about exceeding credit limit will not appear.